EmmaB/try_programming/chapters/data_modelling.md

 ## Create our first model

 We'll keep the server running so we can see our changes as they happen.
 So let's open a new console window.
-At the bottom of the Cloud 9 page, click on the tab labelled `bash`:
+At the bottom of the Cloud Nine page, click on the tab whose label starts with `bash`:

 This is called the command prompt and will look something like this: